gsilva00/PFL-Project2/README.md

 - `hatch-ColNum` - Direction can be represented as a turtle hatching and the column the turtle will be placed on the board (row is dependent on the turtle color).
 E.g.: Turtle-(hatch-2).

 - `normal_direction` - Direction can be represented as an arrow to the desired new cell location, if the turtle has been hatch before and it is placed on the board.
-The directions can be **up, down, left, rigth**, as described in `normal_directions/1`, in `game.pl`.
+The directions can be **up, down, left, right**, as described in `normal_directions/1`, in `game.pl`.
 This coincides in how the board is printed, since moving to the top of the board is up, moving down is reaching the bottom of the board, and so on.
 E.g.: Turtle-up.

 #### move/3 predicate